Now accepting Telehealth appointments. Schedule a virtual visit.

 The Foot Care Group

-Podiatrist located in North Suburbs, Libertyville, IL & Western Suburbs, Hinsdale, IL
+Podiatrist located in North Suburbs, Libertyville, IL & Hinsdale, Hinsdale, IL

 Warts are caused by deep-rooted viral infections that require professional care.
 At The Foot Care Group, board-certified podiatrist Steven Sharlin, DPM, uses state-of-the-art methods to get rid of plantar and palmar warts, destroying the virus that causes them, so they won't recur.
 Call the practice’s offices in Hinsdale, Libertyville, and the Streeterville area of Chicago, Illinois, or book your appointment online today.